 A man armed only with a banjo and a bass drum can be a formidable force, especially if his name is William Elliott Whitmore.
 With his powerful voice and honest approach, Whitmore comes from the land, growing up on a family farm in Lee County, Iowa.
 Still living on the same farm today, Whitmore has truly taken the time to discover where his center lies, and from that he will not be moved.

 William Elliott Whitmore has been back and forth across the United States and to cities around the world.
-He's toured with such diverse acts as Frank Turner, Trampled By Turtles, Clutch, and Chris Cornell, to name a few.
-He's appeared on some of the biggest stages around the world including Stagecoach Fest, Byron Bluesfest (Australia) and End of the Road Fest (UK).
+He's toured with such diverse acts as Frank Turner, Trampled By Turtles, Clutch, Murder By Death and Chris Cornell, to name a few.
+He's appeared on some of the biggest stages around the world including Stagecoach, Byron Bluesfest (Australia) and End of the Road Fest (UK).
 His willingness to take his show to any playing field has proved invaluable as he turned strangers to diehards with every performance.

 - "I Wish I Was the Moon" on While No One Was Looking: Toasting 20 Years of Bloodshot Records